Dust

 Mistake number two.

 I was quick.
 A lot of guys, when they work out, work on strong.
 I did, too, but mostly I worked on quick.
 And I’d learned a couple of moves for just this situation.
-When he was close behind me and raised his right arm to deliver the blow, I drop-stepped like a basketball center and whirled to my left.
+When he was close behind me and raised his right arm to deliver the blow, I drop-stepped, a move many a basketball center makes, and whirled to my left.
 He brought the gun down in a vicious sweep, aiming for the right side of my head, but it was no longer there.
 I was behind him, having circled him while he was delivering the blow.
 He missed.
 His momentum caused him to stumble forward with me right behind him.

-I grabbed his right wrist with my right hand and his neck with my left.
+I grabbed his right wrist with my right hand, securing his gun hand, and I grabbed his neck with my left.
 I knew where to press.
 I squeezed to stop the flow of blood in both the right and left carotid arteries, and he was quickly on the floor.

 What to do with him?
-If he’d been dead it would have been easier, but I didn’t kill unless I had to.
+If he’d been dead it would have been easier, but I didn’t kill anyone unless I had to.
 He was still alive and would regain his senses soon.
-I could think of several scenarios, but they were complicated.
-Simpler was generally better when it came to spur-of-the-moment planning.
+I could think of several scenarios, but they were all complicated.
+Simple was generally better when it came to spur-of-the-moment decisions.

 On the way home I phoned Frank Felini.

 “Dammit, Briar!
 Discreet?
-You’re always trying to get me out on a limb.
+You’re always trying to get me in the shit.
+Discreet means illegal, huh?
 Why don’t you stick to legit stuff?
-And stop trying to put me in the middle.”
+And stop not putting me in the middle?”

-“I just thought it wouldn’t do you any harm to get a clean bust.
-I don’t know everything this guy I discovered is involved in, but running ballistics on his gun might make you famous.”
+“I just thought it wouldn’t do your reputation any harm to get a solid, clean bust.
+I don’t know everything this guy I want you to look into is involved with, but running ballistics on his gun might make you famous.”

 “Tell me about it.”
 He sounded less sleepy.

-“I happened to be visiting a friend and heard some noise in an apartment in the building.
+I tried to keep what I said next sounding credible but making it up as I went.
+“I happened to be visiting a friend and heard some noise in an apartment as I was leaving.
 Sounded like someone was tearing up the floor.
-So, being the conscientious citizen I am, I went and listened at the door to see if there were any illegal activities going on inside.
+So, being the curious and conscientious citizen I am, I went and listened at the door to see if there were any illegal activities going on inside.
 If so, then I could call the buttons.
-I know how policemen, you especially, hate nuisance calls, so I always make sure what’s what before disturbing you.”
+I know how you policemen— you especially—hate nuisance calls, so I always make sure what’s what before disturbing you.”

-“Well, the noise stopped, and then I heard someone coming, so I moved to where he couldn’t see me, and this guy, probably the one who lived in the apartment, showed up and used his key and went in.
-Well, then there was some shouting and a thud, probably one of them hitting the floor.
-One of them, call him Thug 1—the guy who may have been tearing up the floor—said he knew the other guy, call him Thug 2 if you will, the apartment dweller, had dope there and he, Thug 1, wanted it, and while he was at it, all Thug 2’s money as well.
-Said he’d looked everywhere for the dope, even pulling up some floorboards, but had found nothing.
-So, Thug 1 told Thug 2 he was going to ace him and do it long and slow, using knives, and he was going to enjoy doing it, unless Thug 2 told him where the dope and money was.
+“Well, the noise stopped, and then I heard someone coming up the stairs, getting closer to where I was, so I moved so he wouldn’t see me, and this guy, probably the one who lived in the apartment, showed up and used his key and went in.
+Well, then there was some shouting and a thud; I thought it was one of them hitting the floor.
+One of them, call him Thug 1—the guy who may have been tearing up the floor—spoke loudly enough so I could hear him through the door.
+He told the other guy—call him Thug 2 if you will, who I guessed was the apartment dweller—that he knew the guy had a stash of dope, and he, Thug 1, wanted it.
+While he was at it, he said, he wanted all of Thug 2’s money as well.
+He said he’d looked everywhere for the smack, even pulling up some floorboards, but had found nada.
+So, he, Thug 1, told Thug 2 he was going to ace him and do it long and slow, using knives, and he was going to enjoy doing it, unless Thug 2 told him about the dope and where the money were.”

 “You told him that?!”

 “Well, yeah.
-See, I figured he probably had a gun, and I certainly didn’t want him coming out and shooting me with it.
-It seemed to me that if he ran off, you still had the dealer inside to arrest, just waiting for you, and he could give you a good description of this other guy, maybe even his name, and if you knew who he was, well, maybe you could nab him.”
+See, I figured he probably had a gun, and I certainly didn’t want him coming out and shooting me.
+It seemed to me that if he ran off, you’d still have the dealer, Thug 2, inside to arrest, just waiting for you, and he could give you a good description of this other guy, maybe even his name, and if you knew who he was, well, maybe you could nab him.
+But Thug 2 was probably the main criminal you’d want.”

 I could almost see Frank shaking his head.
 “Uh, Briar?
-Why wouldn’t he just take the dope with him and we’d have nothing?”
+Thus 1 would have just taken the dope with him.
+We’d have nothing to charge him with.”

 Frank made a noise and I rushed on.
-“I don’t know why he left the drugs.
+“I don’t know why he left the drugs, just that he didn’t.
 I like my guess about him not wanting them on him if you guys were outside, waiting for him to come out.
 That would be a good reason, don’t you think?
 You know, I can’t really explain the thinking of a person like that.
 Who knows why they do what they do instead of finding meaningful employment that works for the betterment of society?
 Anyway, off he went, and now I’m calling you.
 It would probably be a good idea to get someone there quickly.
-Thug 2 might be tied up, or might need medical assistance, or might be dead, or might be just unconscious and waking up any time now.
+Thug 2 might be tied up, or might need medical assistance, or might be dead, or he might just be unconscious and waking up any time now.
 I can’t be sure; I never went inside.
 Way too frightening to do that, and it would have been illegal entry, that’s for sure, and, too, I certainly didn’t want to stick around.
-Too violent a place for me.”
+Too violent a place for me.
+I fled.”

 Frank was quiet for a second or two, then said, “That’s the worst story you’ve ever told me, and you’ve told me some doozies.
 How much of that is true?
 Any of it? ”